 How to Start a Regenerative Garden

-When you think about the extensive damage that has been done to the planet, it’s easy to throw your hands up in despair and give up believing that there is nothing you can do to change things.
+When you think about the serious damage done to the planet, it’s easy to feel hopeless.
+You might think there is nothing you can do to make a difference.
 But the reality is that even the smallest contribution is helpful.

-Additionally, knowing where to start can be overwhelming, but don’t worry, I have provided some helpful tips you can start implementing today.
+Also, knowing where to begin can feel overwhelming.
+But don’t worry!
+I have some helpful tips you can use today.

-• Use Organic Matter: Organic matter has not been contaminated with chemicals.
-You will find organic matter in your kitchen, garden, or in your local area.
-It can include things like food scraps, seedless weeds, pruned branches, manure, and coffee grinds from your local coffee shop.
+Finally, use organic matter.
+Organic matter is free from chemicals.
+You can find it in your kitchen, garden, or locally.
+It includes food scraps, weeds without seeds, pruned branches, manure, and even coffee grounds from your local coffee shop.

 Stop Using Chemicals

 Persistent weed and pest problems will tempt you to use chemicals to get rid of them.
-However, while they might eliminate the irritants in your garden, they wreak havoc on the environment and destroy the natural life forces.
-In fact, the evidence suggests that pesticides encourage weed growth which is very difficult to get rid of.
-Instead of using chemicals, do this:
+However, while they may remove pests in your garden, they harm the environment and damage natural life.

 Recycle

 Waste infiltrates the natural habitats of wildlife causing damage and death.
 Therefore, recycling plays an important role in biodiversity.
-Recycling helps manage waste and reduces the amount of trash that ends up in rivers, oceans, forests, and other natural environments populated by animals.
-Homesteaders can increase the amount they recycle by doing the following:
+Recycling helps manage waste.
+It reduces the trash that ends up in rivers, oceans, forests, and other natural places where animals live.

 When planning a regenerative garden on your homestead, consider a diverse mix of plants to promote soil health, biodiversity, and resilience.
 Start with a selection of vegetables suited to your climate and soil conditions, such as tomatoes, peppers, cucumbers, and beans.
 These staples provide nutritious harvests and contribute to a balanced diet.